WeiDUorg/weidu/README-WeiDU-Changes.txt

   * WeiDU uses native-looking separator characters (mostly cosmetic) in a few places it did not use to.
   * WeiDU is able to resolve the IDS symbol ANYONE.
+  * WeiDU can resolve IDS symbols starting with a number (presently known cases).

 Version 238:
   * Add output_path option to HANDLE_AUDIO and HANDLE_TILESETS.